 The holiday season has arrived!
 Amidst the festivities and time off comes colder weather, bringing with it the potential for more hazardous driving conditions.
-We may not always get an abundance of ice and snow during an Oklahoma winter, but it’s important to be prepared, especially for those who are travelling to visit families and friends in colder areas.
+We may not always get an abundance of ice and snow during an Oklahoma winter, but it’s important to be prepared, especially for those who are traveling to visit families and friends in colder areas.

 The Occupational Safety and Health Administration suggests following the three P’s of winter driving safety: Prepare, Protect, Prevent.